-This policy will be reviewed every 2 years, or earlier as required following an incident or analysis of new research or school data relating to bullying, to ensure that the policy remains up to date, practical and effective.
+This policy will be reviewed on an 2 year basis, or earlier as required, following analysis of school data on reported incidents of, and responses to bullying to ensure that the policy remains up to date, practical and effective.

-Data to inform this evaluation will be collected through:
+Data will be collected through:

 - discussion and consultation with students and parent/carers

 - regular student bullying surveys

 - regular staff surveys

+- Bully Stoppers Data Collection tool

+- assessment of other school-based data such as Grade Xpert, including the number of reported incidents of bullying in each year group and the effectiveness of the responses implemented

 - Attitudes to School Survey

 - Parent Opinion Survey

-Proposed amendments to this policy will be discussed with School Council and student leaders.
+Proposed amendments to this policy will be discussed with student representative group, parents groups, school council.